jviosca/Media-portrayal-of-People-in-STEM-in-Spanish-written-press/README.md

 ## File Descriptions <a name="files"></a>

 This repo contains the following folders and files:
-- NLP.ipynb: jupyter notebook containing the code used to detect sentences quoting people in STEM and to collect human names (NER) in those sentences.
+- `NLP.ipynb`: jupyter notebook containing the code used to detect sentences quoting people in STEM and to collect human names (NER) in those sentences.
 It also curates the dataset of collected names, assigns gender to those names and evaluates gender assignment of names and article classification (i.e., if the article contains at least 1 quote from a STEM person, it is considered as STEM related)
-- Statistics & Visualizations.ipynb: jupyter notebook containing the code
+- `Statistics & Visualizations.ipynb`: jupyter notebook containing the code
 used to run statistical comparisons and build charts
-- article_classification_evaluation.xlsx: excel file containing the predicted and manually annotated article category (STEM related or not) for a ramdom sample of 100 articles
+- `article_classification_evaluation.xlsx`: excel file containing the predicted and manually annotated article category (STEM related or not) for a ramdom sample of 100 articles
-- gender_classification_evaluation.xlsx: excel file containing the predicted and manually annotated gender category for a random sample of 150 names collected by the NLP pipeline
+- `gender_classification_evaluation.xlsx`: excel file containing the predicted and manually annotated gender category for a random sample of 150 names collected by the NLP pipeline
 - data: folder containing several csv files that come from the SciRide NewsMine dataset or are generated through the analysis.
 The files are:
-- sample50k_abc_mun_pai_van_wrangled_downsampled (part1,part2,part3):
+- `sample50k_abc_mun_pai_van_wrangled_downsampled.csv (part1,part2,part3)`:
 contains the random sample of 26.000 articles from 4 newspapers used in the analysis.
 It comes from an initial sample of 50.000 articles, which contained an unequal number of articles for the different years